TheHive-Project/TheHiveDocs/installation/install-guide.md

 By default, the TheHive Docker image has minimal configuration:
  - choose a random secret (`play.http.secret.key`)
  - search for the Elasticsearch instance (host named `elasticsearch`) and add it to configuration
-  - search for a TheHive instance (host named `cortex`) and add it to configuration
+ - search for a Cortex instance (host named `cortex`) and add it to configuration

 This behavior can be disabled by adding `--no-config` to the Docker command line: